Shazwazza/Articulate/docker/README.md

 instead of being downgraded.
 To test an upgrade, start an older package/image with `docker-dev --reset`, keep the lane's volumes, then rebuild and run `docker-dev` without `--reset`.
-For the local test site, use `site --reset` only for the baseline and then restart `site` without `--reset`; use `build --clean --preserve-site` when build outputs need cleaning without deleting the migration database.
+For the local test site, use `site --reset` only for the baseline and then restart `site` without `--reset`. `build --clean` never deletes the migration database.

 Rebuilding an image does not replace an already running container.
 The Docker utility uses `--force-recreate` where required.
 If a site still serves stale